Scionax/improve-the-world/Storytelling/Character Template.md

 The files contained within an actor directory are as follows:
 * /savestate: A directory that can be used to save previous states of the actor at different stages of development or circumstance.
 * /history: A directory dedicated to the historical timeline of the actor, specific events, etc. Includes backstory.
-* /relationships: Contains relationship template between this actor and otchers, from this actor's perspective.
+* /relationships: Contains relationship templates between this actor and otchers, from this actor's perspective.
 * Actor Details: Includes a reference to the base character template, base savestate, story template, game template, and other critical details.
 	* When savestates are used, the 'base savestate' value is important to determine which values are defaulted.
 * Stat Template: Contains a game-specific stat template based on what story, setting, and game is applied.